 Step 1: Planning

 In this step, the orthodontist determines the extent of enamel reduction needed.
 For this, the exact morphology for your teeth needs to be examined.
-Calibrated radiographic images are the most feasible clinical application used to identify exactly which teeth are to be slenderized.
+Calibrated radiographic images are the most feasible clinical application used to identify exactly which teeth need to be slenderized.

 Step 2: Interproximal area access

 This is a very important step to protect the proximal areas.
-At this stage your IPR ortho will place appliances or guards to protect the proximal teeth prior to stripping.
+At this stage, your IPR ortho will place appliances or guards to protect the proximal teeth prior to stripping.

 Step 3: Protecting soft tissues